 Mozart showed interest in music before taking lessons, not the other way around.

-Malcolm Gladwell had proposed a new outlook on the “10,000-hour rule”, suggesting that success depended on the time that was spent practicing.
-Two questions were overlooked.
+Since Malcolm Gladwell proposed the “10,000-hour rule”, that suggested that success depended on the time that was spent practicing, there has been a debate about it and two questions arose.

-1. Can’t practice itself blind us to ways to improve our area of study?
-Research suggests the more one practices, the more one becomes trapped in a familiar way of thinking.
+- Can’t practice itself blind us to ways to improve our area of study?
+Research suggests the more we practice, the more we becomes trapped in a familiar way of thinking.